nexo-tech/nexo-tech.github.io/content/posts/building-your-own-https-tunnel/index.md

 }
 ```

 I used environment variables to put cloudflare token as CF_API_TOKEN and domains.
-Unfortunately default caddy installation doesn't support cloudflare api integration for DNS management, we must build own caddy and that is possible via their `xcaddy` build tool.
+Since Caddy's default build doesn't include Cloudflare DNS support, we'll need to build a custom Caddy binary with the DNS plugin via `xcaddy`.
 Once xcaddy is installed, use command `make build/caddy` to setup the app.

 After that you can run Caddy and start testing: